whatwg/web-history/README.md

-  named `Stream`); the content of the section will eventually be forked by the W3C WebRTC Working Group to create the [WebRTC spec](http://dev.w3.org/2011/webrtc/editor/webrtc.html), but even at this point in 2011 when it was first introduced, it already provided for all of the following:
+  named `Stream`); the content of the section will eventually be forked by the W3C WebRTC Working Group to create the [WebRTC spec](http://dev.w3.org/2011/webrtc/editor/webrtc.html), but even at this point in 2011 when it is first introduced, it already provides for all of the following:

   > Getting a multimedia stream (video, audio, or both) from local devices